EshaanJoshiSDBI/Notes/Sem5/Image_Analytics/externals.md

 - It is the process in image processing that changes the range of pixel intensity values.
 - Normalization helps get data within a range and reduces the skewness, it also tackles the diminishing and exploding gradients problems.
 - To normalize the pixel values between 0 and 1: `img /= 255.0`
 - In keras `layer = tf.keras.layers.Normalization()`.
-The layer will shift and scale inputs into a distribution centered around 0 with standard deviation.
+The layer will shift and scale inputs into a distribution centered around 0 with standard deviation to 1.
 Calls `(input - mean) / sqrt(var)` at runtime.